ruianchor/ruianchor.github.io/selves.md

 ### 6. How can I help one person today?
 My life has more meaning when I do something generous with my time.
 For example, held door for a middle-age foreign lady and a young family with a baby, in return, I obtained a "thank you" and a kind smile respectively.

+### 7. What is the best advice you ever received?
+There is a Chinese old saying - 欲知前方路，但询归来人, which means *to know the road ahead, ask those coming back*.